cse-438-finance-view/Investment-Management-Service/README.md

   - Content: UserId, Email, Name, Surname
   - Potential Subscribers: Mail Service, analytics service, other microservices

+### 2. UserUpdatedEvent
+  - Trigger: When user profile information is modified

+### 3. UserLoginEvent
+  - Trigger: When user successfully logs into the system

+### 4. UserDeletedEvent
+  - Trigger: When user account is deleted or deactivated

+### 5. UserLockedOutEvent
+  - Trigger: When user account is locked due to failed login attempts

 ## Planned Additions

 ### Investment Aggregate